princefishthrower/chrisfrew.in/src/content/blog/auth0-expo-and-react-native-authorization-code-grant-flow-with-pkce/index.md

 Finally, the functions `toQueryString`, `URLEncode`, and `sha256` would probably best live in another functions file, like `util.ts` or similar.
 I've just put them all together in the same snippet for easy illustration.

 While not in the scope of this post, just a friendly reminder that the subsequent call to the `/oauth/token` endpoint _cannot_ be made from the frontend (nor should it ever, even if Auth0 let you!
-To be clear: Auth0 _doesn't_ let you. :joy:)
+To be clear: Auth0 _doesn't_ let you. 😂)

 You have to create your own endpoint on your server to forward the values of `code`, `code_verifier`, and `redirect_uri`.
 It's the only secure way to get your hands on the refresh token, since you need to store the refresh tokens in a secure place.

 Well, that's all.
 I hope others find this post at some point from the chain of blog posts and StackOverflows that I found.
 You _can_ get PKCE with React Native and Expo all working together in harmony. :thumbsup:

-Cheers! :beer:
+Cheers! 🍺

 -Chris